GuruMaps/MapStyle/README.md

 Syntax of this file is based on [MapCSS file format](http://mapcss.org), with some unique features and some limitations.

-There is no documentation about our branch of MapCSS (TBD), just read the comments inside the style and look for similar cases for examples.
+There is no documentation about our branch of MapCSS (TBD), just read the comments inside the style and look for similar cases as examples.

 ## How to use